-1. Student grades will be based on a minimum number of assessment measures as listed below:
+- 1. Student grades will be based on a minimum number of assessment measures as listed below: - Classes that meet on a daily basis minimum of 2 grades per week or 18 grades per quarter (minimum 16 formative and 2 summative) per content

-- Classes that meet on a daily basis minimum of 2 grades per week - Classes that meet on a weekly /bi-weekly basis minimum of 5 grades per quarter. - Classes that meet two to three days per week on alternate days minimum of 9 grades per quarter.
+- Classes that meet on a weekly/bi-weekly basis minimum of 6 grades per quarter.(minimum of 4 formative and 2 summative) - Classes that meet two to three days per week on alternate days minimum of 9 grades per quarter (minimum 6 formative and 3 summative) - School based administrators are responsible for verifying that teachers are meeting the minimum number of grade entries.